Witt vector affine Springer fibers: Conjugacy classes in the groups

-Let $F,\cO,k$ be as in \ref{sec:local-fields} and assume moreover that $k$ is algebraically closed.
+Let $F,\cO,k$ be as in \S\ref{sec:local-fields} and assume moreover that $k$ is algebraically closed.
 Let $G$ be a connected reductive group over $F$.
-In this secion we will introduce some numerical invariants of conjugacy classes in $G(F)$.
+In this section we will introduce some numerical invariants of conjugacy classes in $G(F)$.